iKartikrawat/githubPlayground/README.md

 the result for query may come any of the following,

-status:200 means fetch has been completed and keys repos and commits will have array of all commits and repositories respectively.

-status:202 means fetch is in progress for current user
+status:200 means fetch has been completed and keys repos and commits will have array of all commits and repositories respectively. status:201 means fetch is not yet started but user is added to the queue status:202 means fetch is in progress for current user status:203 means fetch is done with errors

-status:203 means fetch is not yet started but user is added to the queue

 status:403 means a bad request